anthonynguyen-dev/ecommerce-back-end/README.md

 ## Description

-This is the backend code that shows my skills to use routes
+This is the backend code that shows my skills to use routes and their relationship with seeds and models

 ## Installation